Justin Lehr: Professional career

 The Oakland Athletics selected Lehr in the 8th round of the 1999 Major League Baseball draft.
 He was acquired by the Milwaukee Brewers after the 2004 season from the Athletics along with minor league outfielder Nelson Cruz in exchange for infielder Keith Ginter.
-Lehr has a career Major League ERA of 5.37 in 77 games, mostly in relief, he started 11 games for Cincinnati over the final two months of 2009.
+Lehr has a career Major League ERA of 5.37 in 77 games, mostly in relief.
+He started 11 games for Cincinnati over the final two months of 2009.
 He also pitched for the Athletics and Brewers.

-On February 4, 2007, in his start for Mexico of the Caribbean baseball series, Lehr gave up 5 runs while only recording one out, giving him an ERA of 162.00.
+On February 4, 2007, in his start for Mexico in the Caribbean baseball series, Lehr gave up 5 runs while only recording one out, giving him an ERA of 162.00.
 Lehr spent 2007 in the Seattle Mariners organization.

 After signing a contract with the Cincinnati Reds, his contract was sold on May 24, 2008, to the Doosan Bears of the KBO.
 On August 7, he re-signed with the Reds.
 He became a free agent at the end of the season and signed a minor league contract with the Philadelphia Phillies on December 17, 2008.
 He was traded back to the Reds on May 23, 2009.
 On July 31, 2009, Lehr made his first career major league start against the Colorado Rockies.
-On August 5, 2009 Lehr pitched his first career shut out against the Chicago Cubs.
+On August 5, 2009, Lehr pitched his first career shutout against the Chicago Cubs.